 Skip to main content

-The center introduced San Francisco to a type of retail previously unseen in the region: an enclosed, vertical shopping mall with modern flair.
-One of its most iconic features was the spiral escalators, the first in North America, connecting three levels in a dramatic, space-efficient design that became a hallmark of the mall’s futuristic interior.
+The Centre introduced San Francisco to a type of retail previously unseen in the region: an enclosed, vertical shopping mall.
+One of its most iconic features was the spiral escalators, the first in North America, connecting three levels in a dramatic, space-efficient design that became a hallmark of the mall’s interior.

 Spiral escalators rising between multiple levels inside the Westfield San Francisco Centre.